UK PM candidate Hunt says: EU will do a new Brexit deal with me

 “If we want a deal we are going to have to engage seriously with Brussels.
 From my conversations with European leaders, it is clear to me there is a deal to be done, they want us to come up with proposals.”

-Hunt, who is foreign secretary, said that with a “more aggressive Russia” and a “more autocratic China”, he would boost defense spending if he became prime minister.
+Hunt, who is foreign secretary, said that with a “more aggressive Russia” and a “more autocratic China”, he would boost defence spending if he became prime minister.
+(Reporting by William James; writing by Kate Holton and Guy Faulconbridge)

-“Peace comes through strength,” Hunt said.
-“With a more aggressive Russia and a more autocratic China I pledge to increase the proportion of our GDP we spend on defense.”